mailhunt/policies/privacy/index.md

 The privacy of your data — and it is your data, not ours! — is a big deal to us.
 In this policy, we lay out: what data we collect and why; how your data is handled; and your rights to your data.
 We promise we never sell your data: never have, never will.

-This policy applies to all products built and maintained by PROXIMA B SASU including mailhunt (all versions) and mailhunt Help Center.
-For candidates applying to jobs at PROXIMA B SASU, please review our [Recruitment Privacy policy](recruitment/index.md).

 ## What we collect and why

 Our guiding principle is to collect only what we need.
 Here’s what that means in practice: